aws-samples/aws-lex-web-ui/templates/README.md

 <img src="../img/pipeline.png" width=640>

 ## Directory Structure
-The following directories are relevant to the CloudFormation setup:
+The following files and directories are relevant to the CloudFormation setup:

 ```
  .
+ |__ Makefile              # Makefile run by CodeBuild
- |__ build                 # Makefile used for uploading the project sources into S3
+ |__ build                 # contains utilities for uploading the project sources to S3
+ |__ config                # config files used during the build
  |__ lex-web-ui            # sample Lex web ui application source
  |__ templates             # cloudformation templates and related lambda functions
     |__ custom-resources   # lambda functions used in cfn custom resources